 What Are Moles and Growths?

 Moles are brown or black growths on the skin which can appear alone or in groups anywhere on the body.
 Additionally, patients can have a birthmark which is a colored mark that appears anywhere on the body soon after birth.
 Most moles, birthmarks, and growths are benign, posing no health risk.
 However, atypical growths can be diagnosed as melanoma or skin cancer.
-Therefore, patients should monitor any new growths for changes and see a dermatologist, such as Dr. Khatri, if any concerns appear.
+Therefore, patients should monitor any new growths for changes and see a dermatologist, such as Dr. Khatri, and get Mole Removal Laser Surgery if any concerns appear.

 Types of Growths